mengqiy/kubebuilder-demo/README.md

 The mutating webhook modifies the CR.
 If the `replicas < 2`, it change it to 2.
 If the `replicas >3`, it change it to 3.

-### Verify CRD Validation Works

-1) Create a instance of CR with replicas=foo
-1) Verify it is rejected.

 ### Verify Controller and Webhook Work